drreynolds/smuhpc-workshop/source/session_6.rst

   .. code-block:: text

      log = myjob.log

+  * If the file does not begin with a ``/``, the name indicates a relative path; otherwise it is an absolute path.

+  * You must have appropriate permissions to write to the supplied file.

+  * The default is ``/dev/null``, corresponding to ignoring all log messages.

 * **notification** {Always, Complete, Error, Never} -- The set of job-related events for which the job owner is sent an email.
 The